12b-1 fees are paid out of mutual fund assets to cover the costs of distribution and other services

-If you ask many financial advisors what a reasonable 12b-1 fee is, most of them will recommend avoiding them altogether.
-While it’s impossible to make hard-and-fast rules, typically, lower fund fees translate to higher investor returns.
-This is especially true with long-term investment accounts like 401(k)’s, when small fees can eat away at your returns over time.
+While it’s impossible to make hard-and-fast rules, typically, a fund with high costs must perform better to generate the same returns.
+We think this is especially true with long-term investment accounts like 401(k)’s when small fees can eat away at your returns over time.

 So, how do you choose a fund with lower fees?
 Simply, you’ll want to consider your investment objectives and personal financial situation.
 Human Interest is committed to making 401(k)’s affordable and transparent—so we’re focused on providing access to funds with low expense ratios.